tamzi/ReadMe-MasterTemplates/README.md

 ### How to use them

 1. All the files are in markdown format.
-Not important to learn markdown.
-That being said, it is always great to have the [Markdown CheatSheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) bookmarked somewhere in your browser.(If you can learn it, awesome!
+While it is good to learn markdown.
+It is always great to have the [Markdown CheatSheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) bookmarked somewhere in your browser.(If you can learn it, awesome!
 It will save you time...**But it really is not important: the more you use markdown, the better you get at it O.o**).

 2. There are different Markdown templates for each type of project as below: